 The Best Floors for Pet Owners

-It can be challenging for Calgarians to balance being a pet owner and a homeowner.
-The fact is, pets can be messy, and they’re hard on a house.
-When they’re young they can have accidents, they spill their water bowls, cover your home in muddy pawprints, and claws can destroy flooring faster than you’d believe possible.
+It can be challenging in Alberta to balance being a pet owner and a homeowner.
+The facts – pets can be messy, and they’re hard on a house.
+Young pets have accidents, spill their water bowls, and cover your floors with paw prints.
+Not to mention, claws can destroy flooring faster than you’d believe possible.
 So what’s a pet-parent to do?

 Laminate Flooring.
-High quality laminate flooring is one of the best choices for pet owners with dogs.
-Not only does laminate flooring look great and closely resemble the hardwood look so many Calgarians want, it’s incredibly durable.
-The right laminate flooring will be impervious to water (and accidents!), scratch resistant, and easy to clean.
-A quick wipe with a wet cloth and those muddy pawprints will vanish.
+High quality laminate flooring is one of the best choices for homeowners with dogs.
+Laminate flooring looks great and closely resembles the hardwood look so many Alberta homeowners want, and is also incredibly durable.
+The right laminate flooring is scratch resistant, and easy to clean.
+A quick wipe with a wet cloth will take care of those muddy paw prints.
 Laminate flooring can be slick and hard on a dog’s hips though.
-Always choose your laminate with an embossed or textured finish to prevent slipping.
+Choose laminate with an embossed or textured finish to prevent slipping.
+Of course, like any flooring, over time the Laminate will start to show signs of wear.
+At an economical price point, it is expected to be replaced over time.

 Tile Flooring.
 Whether you choose stone or ceramic tile, you’ll find this flooring option can really stand up to pets.
 It’s water proof, stain and scratch resistant, easy to clean, and super durable.
 However, tile flooring can be hard on both pet and people feet.
 It can also be slippery.
 If you choose this flooring, pick which rooms will have tile carefully.

-There are a ton of flooring options for homeowners with pets, but it’s a good idea to keep both your pet and your budget and mind.
-A good quality, textured laminate or porcelain tile may be two of the more affordable choices, but both of these options will require pet beds or comfy rugs.
-Otherwise, you may see your pet develop hip issues from sleeping on the hard surface.
+There are a ton of flooring options for homeowners with pets, but it’s a good idea to keep both your pet and your budget in mind.
+A good quality, textured laminate or Luxury Vinyl may be two of the more affordable choices, but you should take the time to make the best long term choice for you and your pet.

-Timbertown is here to help you make the best decision for your home and circumstance.
-If you have any questions about which floors will stand up best to your pets (or kids!), come into the Timbertown closest to you today.
+TimberTown is here to give you the information you need to make the best decision for your home.
+If you have any questions about which floors will stand up best to your pets (or kids!), come into the TimberTown closest to you today!